Tornadoes of 1957: June 16 (Italy)

-A violent F4 tornado struck the comunes of Robecco Pavese and Valle Scurpasso in the Pavia, Italy, flattening many large stone buildings.
-The tornado killed seven people and injured 80.
-Images of the damage indicate that tornado may have reached T10 (low-end F5) intensity.
+Two intense tornadoes struck southern Lombardy near Pavia.
+The first was an IF3 that devastate the small village of Robecco Pavese.
+Shortly After the dissipation of this tornado, a second even more violent tornado struck the comune of Vallescuropasso in the Appennino hills, flattening many large stone buildings.
+The two tornadoes killed six people (all from Vallescuropasso tornado) and injured 80.
+The tornado was later upgraded to IF5.

 June 20–23

 A home that was leveled and mostly swept away by the F5 Fargo tornado.

 A deadly outbreak sequence of 23 tornadoes hit the Great Plains and the Great Lakes.
 It started on June 20 in North Dakota with an F2 tornado south of Oake, North Dakota.
 Later, a large, violent, and catastrophic 500-yard-wide F5 tornado family hit Fargo.
 It started in Wheatland and moved very slowly just south due east, damaging the towns of Casselton, Mapleton, and West Fargo.
 It then moved directly through Downtown Fargo, devastating the area.
 It then continued east into Minnesota, moving directly through Moorhead, Dilworth, Glyndon and Hawley before dissipating south of Winnipeg Junction.
 The tornado family of at least five tornadoes traveled for 52.4 miles, killing 10 (some sources say 12) and injuring 103.
 The day ended with another fatal F2 tornado that killed one in rural Spink County, South Dakota.

 The next two day featured more scattered, but strong tornado activity.
 On June 21, an F3 tornado caused major damage as it moved through the north sides of Waco and Utica, Nebraska.
 Later, just before midnight, a large F1 tornado struck the Southwestern Kansas City suburb of Zarah, Kansas, injuring two.
 Then, right at midnight the next day, an F2 tornado moved through Eastern Kansas City before striking the northeastern suburban towns of Birmingham and Liberty, Missouri, although there were no casualties.
 That afternoon, a brief, but strong F2 tornado that moved directly through Hudsonville, Michigan, causing extensive damage.
 This came just over a year after an F5 tornado caused catastrophic damage to the south side of town.
 The final strong tornado of the outbreak was another brief F2 tornado that hit the southwest side of Bay City, Michigan, although additional weak tornadoes were confirmed into the early morning hours of June 23.

 In the end, the outbreak as a whole killed 11 and injured 105.